OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-Testing_GraphQL.md

 ## Summary

 GraphQL has become very popular in modern APIs.
-It provides simplicity, and nested objects, which facilitate faster development.
-Every technology, while having advantages can also expose the application to new attack surfaces.
-The purpose of this scenario is to provide some common misconfigurations and attack vectors on applications which utilize GraphQL.
-Some vectors are unique to GraphQL (*e.g.* [Introspection Query](#introspection-queries)) and some are generic to APIs (*e.g.* [SQL injection](#sql-injection)).
+It provides simplicity and nested objects, which facilitate faster development.
+While every technology has advantages, it can also expose the application to new attack surfaces.
+The purpose of this scenario is to provide some common misconfigurations and attack vectors on applications that utilize GraphQL.
+Some vectors are unique to GraphQL (e.g. [Introspection Query](#introspection-queries)) and some are generic to APIs (e.g. [SQL injection](#sql-injection)).

-Examples in this section will be based on a vulnerable GraphQL application [poc-graphql](https://github.com/righettod/poc-graphql), which is run in a docker container which maps `localhost:8080/GraphQL` as the vulnerable GraphQL node.
+Examples in this section will be based on a vulnerable GraphQL application [poc-graphql](https://github.com/righettod/poc-graphql), which is run in a docker container that maps `localhost:8080/GraphQL` as the vulnerable GraphQL node.

 ## Test Objectives